Leopold II of Belgium: Early life

 Leopold's sister Charlotte became Empress Carlota of Mexico in 1864.
 The British monarch at the time, Queen Victoria, was Leopold II's first cousin, as was Victoria's husband, Prince Albert, since Leopold's father, Albert's father, Duke Ernest I of Saxe-Coburg-Gotha, and Victoria's mother, the then Duchess of Kent, were all siblings.
 As a young man, Leopold II served in the Belgian military and achieved the rank of lieutenant-general.
-He also served in the Belgian Senate during this time.
+He also served in the Belgian Senate at the time.